MicrosoftLearning/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 In your role as Holly Dickson, Adatum’s Enterprise Administrator, you have been tasked with setting up the company’s profile for its Microsoft 365 trial tenant.
 In this task, you will configure the required options for Adatum’s tenant.
 Since Holly has yet to create a personal Microsoft 365 user account (you will do this in the next lab exercise), Holly will initially sign into Microsoft 365 using the default Microsoft 365 tenant admin account and password that was created by your lab hosting provider.
 This account will be admin@xxxxxZZZZZZ.onmicrosoft.com (where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider); the display name for this account will be MOD Administrator.

-1. When you open your lab hosting provider's Virtual Machine environment, you need to begin with the Domain Controller VM (LON-DC1).
-If your VM environment opens with one of the other machines, either the local client PC (LON-CL1) or Adatum's on-premises Exchange Server (LON-EX1), then switch to LON-DC1 now.
+1. When you open your lab hosting provider's Virtual Machine environment, you need to begin with the local client VM (LON-CL1).
+If your VM environment opens with one of the other machines, either the domain conroller (LON-DC1) or Adatum's on-premises Exchange Server (LON-EX1), then switch to LON-CL1 now.

-2. On **LON-DC1**, you must select **Ctrl+Alt+Delete** to log in (your instructor will guide you on how to find this option in your VM environment).
-Log into LON-DC1 as the **Administrator** with the password **Pa55w.rd**.
+1. On **LON-CL1**, you must select **Ctrl+Alt+Delete** to log in (your instructor will guide you on how to find this option in your VM environment).
+Log into LON-CL1 as the **Administrator** with the password **Pa55w.rd**.

-3. If you receive a **Windows License** warning message asking you to activate Windows in Settings.
+1. If you receive a **Windows License** warning message asking you to activate Windows in Settings.
 Select **Close**.
 If you also receive a **Networks** warning message asking if you want this PC to be discoverable by other PCs and devices on this network, select **Yes**.

-4. **Server Manager** will automatically start.
-Leave it open (it’s used in the next task) but minimize the window for now.

-5. On the taskbar at the bottom of the page, select the **Microsoft Edge** icon.
+1. On the taskbar at the bottom of the page, select the **Microsoft Edge** icon.
 If necessary, maximize your browser window when it opens.

-6. In your browser go to the **Microsoft Office Home** page by entering the following URL in the address bar: **https://portal.office.com/**
+1. In your browser go to the **Microsoft Office Home** page by entering the following URL in the address bar: **https://portal.office.com/**

-7. In the **Sign in** dialog box, copy and paste in the **Tenant Username** provided by your lab hosting provider (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider) and then select **Next**.
+1. In the **Sign in** dialog box, copy and paste in the **Tenant Username** provided by your lab hosting provider (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider) and then select **Next**.

-8. In the **Enter password** dialog box, copy and paste in the unique **Tenant Password** provided by your lab hosting provider and then select **Sign in**.
+1. In the **Enter password** dialog box, copy and paste in the unique **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

-9. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.**
+1. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.**

-10. If a **Get your work done with Office 365** window appears, then close it now.
+1. If a **Get your work done with Office 365** window appears, then close it now.

-11. On the **Microsoft Office Home** tab, notice the initials **MA** that appear in a circle in the top-right corner of the screen.
+1. On the **Microsoft Office Home** tab, notice the initials **MA** that appear in a circle in the top-right corner of the screen.
 These are the initials of the **MOD Administrator** account, which is the tenant admin account created by your lab hosting provider that you just signed in as.
 The other existing Microsoft 365 user accounts that were created by your lab hosting provider have a picture associated with each of their accounts; therefore, in later labs when you sign in as any of these users, the user's picture will be displayed rather than the user's initials.
 However, when a user such as the MOD Administrator has no picture assigned to it, the user's initials are displayed in place of the picture. <br/>

 	On the **Microsoft Office Home** tab, in the column of Microsoft 365 app icons that appears on the left side of the screen, select the **Admin** icon, which is the last icon in the list; this opens the **Microsoft 365 admin center** in a new browser tab.

-12. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all** and then select **Settings**.
+1. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all** and then select **Settings**.
 In the **Settings** group, select **Org settings**.

-13. On the **Org settings** page, the **Services** tab at the top of the page is displayed by default.
+1. On the **Org settings** page, the **Services** tab at the top of the page is displayed by default.
 To the right of the **Services** tab is the **Organization profile** tab; select this tab now.

-14. On the **Org settings** page, in the **Organization profile** tab, select **Organization information** from the list of profile data.
+1. On the **Org settings** page, in the **Organization profile** tab, select **Organization information** from the list of profile data.

-15. In the **Organization information** pane that appears, enter the following information:
+1. In the **Organization information** pane that appears, enter the following information:

     - Name: **Adatum Corporation** (Note: Contoso is originally displayed as the organization name; this was explained in the Introduction section at the start of this lab.
 In this step you will change it to Adatum Corporation.)